 Hepatitis B immunization is strongly recommended for all workers who routinely handle or have occupational exposure to human blood, body fluids, organs or tissues.
 Western University offers and provides hepatitis B immunization free of additional cost to at-risk Western employees through Workplace Health.
-OHSS at both LHSC and SJHC offers Hepatitis B vaccinations (free of charge) to hospital employees.
-Vaccinations for tetanus and rabies are also available through the OHSS departments.
+LHSC and SJHC require proof of vaccination before employment begins.